TCD · The Career Diagnostic

 nursing, dentistry4Hands-on care; modest documentation drift.

-allied_health, sales5–6Mostly stable; some workflow erosion.
+allied health, sales5–6Mostly stable; some workflow erosion.

 science, service, pharmacy8–9Repetitive surfaces eroding; skilled cores durable.

-law14Document review and legal research collapsing fast; courtroom durable.
+law14Document review and legal research collapsing fast.

 creative15Writing, design, translation under sustained pressure.